serviejs/popsicle/README.md

 typings install npm:popsicle --save
 ```

-Note that for a brand new project you might need to add declaration of the node global variables to your typings via the following command:
+Note that for a brand new project you might need to add the definition for node via the following command:

 ```
-typings install dt~node --global
+typings install env~node --global
 ```

-Also make sure you have `typings/index.d.ts` in the `files` section of your `tsconfig.json`.
+Make sure you add `typings/index.d.ts` to your TypeScript project (using `files` or `includes` in `tsconfig.json`) if it isn't already.

 ## Development